fiha18/Sales_call_transcript_analyser/README.md

    If the query appears general or focused on broad information, the summary file is used for querying directly, avoiding the need to process the full transcript.

 2. **Fallback to Full Transcript Query**:
-   If the summary is insufficient for answering the query, the system falls back to the full transcript by searching through the chunks generated in Step 1.
+   If the summary is not present for answering the query, the system falls back to the full transcript by searching through the chunks generated in Step 1.
   - Querying without summary
     ![Screenshot of querying without summary : Time 29 seconds ]( /screenshots/query_without_summary.png)
   - Querying with summary